The MISHA Knee System acts as an implantable shock absorber (ISA), reducing peak forces on the knee by over 30% with every step.

 Placed under the skin, but outside the joint itself, in an outpatient setting, the procedure does not impose restrictions on weight bearing or return to activity.

-The MISHA Knee System is intended to be a SIMPLE DECISION.
+The MISHA Knee System is a SIMPLE DECISION.

 The tissue-sparing ISA requires no bone cutting and maintains the articulating cartilage surfaces of the knee, thus preserving future treatment options.